-- Responsible for assessing the performance of the Board and its Chair, the Board committees and individual Trustees on an ongoing basis. - > Discussed and agreed to use the short form questionnaire with a revised section pertaining to Board performance for 2020. - All Trustees completed the confidential questionnaire by early 2021, the purpose of which is to evaluate the effectiveness of the Board and the Board committees and suggest ideas for improving performance.
-Results of the questionnaire were discussed at the February 2021 Governance and ESG Committee meeting.
+- > Responsible for assessing the performance of the Board and its Chair, the Board committees and individual Trustees on an ongoing basis; and - All Trustees completed the confidential annual questionnaire by early 2022, the purpose of which is to evaluate the effectiveness of the Board and Board committees and suggest ideas for improving performance.
+Results of the questionnaire will be discussed at the May 2022 Governance and ESG Committee meeting.

-Key Responsibilities Key Activities Continuing Education > Reviewed the continuing education programs of the Board and its individual Trustees.
-During 2020, the Board, its committees, and individual Trustees participated in presentations and virtual property tours from senior management as well as external third-parties, and attended various other educational information sessions on a variety of topics.
-Details of the educations sessions attended are included the Continuing Education section of the Circular on page 61 and 62.
-Monitor Best Practices and Trends > Reviewed current governance policies to identify areas for improvement in line with corporate governance best practices.
-Expanded reporting on environmental and social responsibilities; and Discussion and planning for Board renewal and diversification.
-Other Activities > Reviewed and approved related party transactions during 2020; Reviewed and approved the Trustee and Officer's Insurance Policy for 2020; Reviewed and approved the Trust's Statement of Governance Practices and other governance disclosure for inclusion in the Circular; Reviewed and discussed Killam's Declaration of Trust and documents respecting the rights of unitholders relative to those applicable to shareholders of a corporation incorporated under the Canada Business Corporation Act ; and Discussed current governance issues in relation to the Trust and its peers.
-Approved the appointment of new Trustee nominee Mr. McGregor to the Governance and ESG Committee following the Meeting.
+Key Responsibilities Key Activities ESG Activities Reviewed and approved Killam's 2021 sustainability report; Reviewed and discussed proposed National Instrument 51-107 Disclosure of Climate-Related Matters; Reviewed revolving ESG topics as relevant to the real estate sector; and Participated in Killam's 2021 ESG materiality reassessment.
+Continuing Education > Reviewed the continuing education programs of the Board and its individual Trustees.
+During 2021, the Board, its committees, and individual Trustees participated in presentations by senior management as well as external third-parties, and attended various other educational information sessions on a variety of topics.
+Details of the educational sessions attended are included the Continuing Education section of this Circular on page 57 and 58.
+Monitor Best Practices and Trends Reviewed current governance policies to identify areas for improvement in line with corporate governance best practices; Expanded reporting on environmental and social responsibilities; and Discussed and planned for Board renewal and diversification.
+Other Activities Reviewed and approved related party transactions during 2021; Reviewed and approved the Trustee and Officer's Insurance Policy for 2021; Reviewed and approved the Trust's Statement of Governance Practices and other governance disclosure for inclusion in this Circular; Reviewed and discussed Killam's Declaration of Trust and documents respecting the rights of unitholders relative to those applicable to shareholders of a corporation incorporated under the Canada Business Corporation Act; Discussed current governance issues in relation to the Trust and its peers; and Approved the appointment of new Trustee nominee Mr. McGregor to the Governance and ESG Committee following the May 2021 Meeting.

-Submitted by the Governance and ESG Committee: Manfred Walt (Chair) Aldéa Landry
+Submitted by the Governance and ESG Committee: Manfred Walt (Chair) Aldéa Landry Doug McGregor